idleberg/atom-browse/README.md

 ### Usage

-This package provides the service to open/reveal custom paths.
-To consume it, add the following to your `package.json`:
+To consume the provided service, add the following to your `package.json`:

 ```json
 {